As you may well know, we are currently looking for legal graduates to join our graduate scheme.

 The three-year course will see you gain experience as a legal assistant, undertake diverse work as a trainee and be supported throughout your SQEs.

-In this article, we asked Bethany Pinner, current graduate at the firm, what her experience has been like so far.
-She talks about what her role involves, the support she gets and lists some tips for those looking to apply.
+In this article, we asked Trainee Solicitor Bethany Pinner who complete the Graduate Scheme, what her experience was like.
+She talks about what her role involved, the support she got and lists some tips for those looking to apply.

-How has your first year in the Graduate Scheme been so far?
+How was your first year in the Graduate Scheme?

-My first year in the Graduate Scheme has been very interesting so far; I have learnt a lot in the five months that I have been here and am learning something new every day.
+My first year in the Graduate Scheme was very interesting and I learnt something new every day.

-I’ve really enjoyed my time at Frettens so far, and that’s down to the brilliant people here.
-The family team in particular have made my transition into full-time employment feel easy, answering any and all questions that I’ve had.
+I really enjoyed doing the Graduate Scheme with Frettens, and that’s down to the brilliant people here.
+The family team in particular made my transition into full-time employment feel easy, answering any and all questions that I had.

 Why did you choose Frettens?